mattnedrich/react-redux-typescript/README.md

 ## Step 2.
 Install Dependencies
-Installing the below dependencies will create a `node_modules` directory, `yarn.lock` file, and a `package.json` file that includes all of the dependencies.

 ### [Webpack](https://webpack.js.org/)
 We we are going to use webpack to manage our code.
 First, install webpack, webpack-dev-server via the following command.